Rapporteket/sship/README.md

 ```

 ## Use
 The main purpose of _sship_ is to enable sending a file securely to a recipient.
-This is done by first encrypting the file, wrap it up toghether with necessary documents before sending it off.
+This is done by first encrypting the file, wrap it up together with necessary documents before sending it off.
 Means of transportation may vary but could for instance be by plain file transfer or as an e-mail attachment.
 As a convenience to the recipient _sship_ also contains tools for unwrapping and decryption.

 ### Make a secure shipment
 A shipment is secured by applying the recipient's public key.
 When content, recipient, provider of the recipient's public key, method of transportation (vessel) and optionally an accompanying shipment declaration are all known the _sship_ function can be applied to encrypt, wrap up and dispatch a shipment, all in one go: